Skip to content

 4. Instruct a solicitor for conveyancing

-Your solicitor handles the legal side: local authority searches, checking the title, drafting contracts, and managing the exchange.
-Budget £1,000–£1,500 for conveyancing fees.
+Your solicitor takes care of the legal work: local authority searches, checking the title, drafting contracts and handling the exchange.
+Set aside £1,000 to £1,500 for conveyancing.

 5. 05